-This Guidance Note has been published by ASX [Name of Operator] Ltd ("ASX") to provide guidance to participants on some of the issues they need to address when offshoring or outsourcing their activities as a participant.
+This Guidance Note has been published by ASX Clear Pty Limited ("ASX") to provide guidance to participants on some of the issues they need to address when offshoring or outsourcing their activities as a participant.

 ASX recognises that globalisation and advances in technology are changing the way in which many participants conduct their business.
 More and more participants are offshoring and outsourcing their activities in search of economies of scale and savings in staff and infrastructure costs.